Refugee protection in Canada

 Immigrant: A person who has settled permanently in another country by choice.

 What is the difference between a refugee and an immigrant?
-A refugee is forced to flee, while an immigrant chooses to move to another country, seeking a better life and economical opportunities.
+A refugee is forced to flee, while an immigrant chooses to move to another country, seeking a better life and economic opportunities.

 According to the article 1 of the 1951 Convention defines a refugee as someone who "owing to well-founded fear of being persecuted for reasons of race, religion, nationality, membership of a particular social group or political opinion, is outside the country of [their] nationality and is unable or, owing to such fear, is unwilling to avail [themself] of the protection of that country; or who, not having a nationality and being outside the country of [their] former habitual residence, is unable or, owing to such fear, is unwilling to return to it."